RedisLabs/redislabs-docs/content/rdi/data-transformation/examples/write-behind-to-redis-example.md

-# Write-behind to Redis target example
+# Write-behind to Redis Enterprise target example

-The `redis.write` block can be used in the `output` section of the write-behind job in order to enable writing data to the Redis target database.
+The `redis.write` block can be used in the `output` section of the write-behind job in order to enable writing data to the Redis Enterprise target database.
 Multiple blocks can be used at the same time to write data to different data types.
-The following example captures data modified in the `address:*` keyspace, then creates a new JSON-like string field named `json_addr` and, finally, writes the results to multiple keys in target Redis:
+The following example captures data modified in the `address:*` keyspace, then creates a new JSON-like string field named `json_addr` and, finally, writes the results to multiple keys in target Redis Enteprise:

 ```yaml
 source: